 As a girl that spends most of the time out of my home country, I understand the struggles that my family and friends go through when trying to find unique travel gifts for me.
-They know that I love books, but books are heavy, and as much as I would love to, I can’t be lugging around a suitcase full of hardbacks whether I go.
-I also love lingerie, but again, there are only so many lacy bras that I can take with me when I travel (god damn you, practical clothes).
+All of the things that I love (books, lingerie, Prosecco…) are not things that I can just lug around Eastern Europe with me, and so it often makes gift shopping difficult.

-So then, what do you buy for the girl who is always on the move?
+So then, what is the perfect Christmas gift for girls who are always on the move?

-Here then, are my 30 unique travel gifts for girls!
+So, here are my 30 Christmas travel gifts for her!

 (pssst – just click on the name of the products to buy!)

-When I was working in Cambodia, my friend created a business to try and reduce plastic consumption on the island, and I learnt a lot about how harmful plastic water bottles are to the environment.
-So many people buy a bottle of water, use it once, and then throw it away, and it really is such a waste.
+Most people know by now that buying a bottle of water from the store, using it once and then throwing it away is super bad for the environment (not to mention expensive!).
 With a bottle such as this one, not only are you doing the environment a favour, but you can drink water from pretty much anywhere (think lakes, ponds, and even puddles!) as it contains a filter that removes 99.9999% of waterborne bacteria and 99.9% of waterborne protozoan parasites without chemicals, iodine or batteries.

 A great gift for new travellers and over planners, this trip planner features log boxes for daily activities, their duration, booking status and costs.
-It also includes checklists for preparation and general packing, maps of world time zones, and temperature data for major world cities.
+It also includes checklists for preparation and general packing, maps of world time zones, and temperature data for major world cities, which is SO helpful!

 While this gift would be a horrendous idea for me (I’m not a one for planning my trips), everyone knows someone who would go crazy for a book like this, and even I admit that it’s a neat idea to have all of your trip’s details in one handy place (especially if it’s in a beautiful notebook like this).